AxaFrance/oidc-client/packages/react/README.md

       userinfo_endpoint: PropTypes.string,
       end_session_endpoint: PropTypes.string,
       revocation_endpoint: PropTypes.string,
+      check_session_iframe: PropTypes.string
     }),
     refresh_time_before_tokens_expiration_in_second: PropTypes.number,
     service_worker_relative_url: PropTypes.string,
     service_worker_only: PropTypes.boolean, // default false
     extras: StringMap|undefined, // ex: {'prompt': 'consent', 'access_type': 'offline'} list of key/value that are send to the oidc server (more info: https://github.com/openid/AppAuth-JS)
     withCustomHistory: PropTypes.function, // Override history modification, return instance with replaceState(url, stateHistory) implemented (like History.replaceState())
+    authority_time_cache_wellknowurl_in_second: 60* 60, // Time to cache in second of openid wellknowurl, default is 1 hour
+    monitor_session:true, // Add OpenId monitor session, default is true (more information https://openid.net/specs/openid-connect-session-1_0.html)
+    onLogoutFromAnotherTab: Function, // Optional, can be set to override the default behavior, this function is triggered when user with the same subject is logged out from another tab when session_monitor is active
+    onLogoutFromSameTab: Function // Optional, can be set to override the default behavior, this function is triggered when user is logged out from same tab when session_monitor is active
   }).isRequired
 };
 ```